stlab/better-code/README.md

 mdbook build ./better-code
 ```

-Output will be in `./better-code/book/`.
+With all backends enabled (default), HTML is in `./better-code/book/html/`.
+An HTML-only build (as on deploy) writes to `./better-code/book/`.

 ## Legacy Content